 Proforma Invoice vs Commercial Invoice: What's the Difference?

 A proforma invoice and a commercial invoice look nearly identical on paper.
 Both list the goods, the prices, the parties involved, and the shipment details.
-But they serve entirely different legal and commercial purposes — and using one when you should be using the other is one of the most common document errors in international trade, capable of causing customs clearance delays, VAT complications, and contractual disputes.
+But they serve entirely different legal and commercial purposes — and using one when you should be using the other is one of the most common document errors in international trade — and the usual result is goods held at customs.

 What a Proforma Invoice Is